 |SP SEM 17||ENGL 20200 10||World Literature II (GE-Lit/CrsClt)|

 |SP SEM 17||ENGL 38004 01||Adv.
 Topics in Lit: The Rise of the British Empire (GE-Lit)|

 Geremy Carnes is assistant professor of English at Lindenwood University’s St. Charles campus.
 He earned his PhD in English from the University of Michigan, where he served as an instructor and lecturer for several years.
 His courses include Restoration and Eighteenth-Century Literature, British Literature I, World Literature II, and Research & Argumentation.
-He also teaches a special topics course, The Rise of the Gothic in English Literature, and a J-Term course, The Digital Afterlives of Frankenstein.
+He also teaches the special topics courses, The Rise of the Gothic in English Literature and Literature of the Early British Empire, and a J-Term course, The Digital Afterlives of Frankenstein.

-Carnes previously worked for the Early English Books Online Text Creation Partnership, assisting in the digitization of early modern texts.
-This work has led him to explore the possibilities that digital humanities research holds for expanding our understanding of the history of literature and ideas.
+Carnes's primary research interest is the representation of Catholics and Catholicism in eighteenth-century Britain.
+Having worked for the Early English Books Online Text Creation Partnership, he is also interested in exploring the possibilities that digital humanities research holds for expanding our understanding of the history of literature and ideas.

 Modern Language Association.
 (December 16, 2011 - Present).

 American Society for Eighteenth-Century Studies.
 (May 5, 2011 - Present).